 - Two (2) doses of measles-containing vaccine administered since January 1, 1968.

 Serologic confirmation of immunity to measles, rubella, mumps, hepatitis B or varicella is acceptable.
 Evidence of measles, rubella, mumps and varicella consist of a laboratory report that indicates either confirmation of immunity or infection.

 A copy of the immunization record should be submitted to Admissions secretary as a process for admission.

-During the nursing program, each student will be asked to show evidence of current immunization requirements to each clinical instructor.
+During the nursing program, each student will be asked to show evidence of current immunization requirements required in every clinical course to each clinical instructor.
 If there are further questions regarding this requirement, consult your clinical instructor.
 Please read this page on the Admissions and Records site regarding Bacterial Meningitis.